Matteo-Scerbo/uniform-keyboard/readme.md

 ### Prerequisites

-To mess around with this project, you'll need Firebase Devtools:
+To tinker with this project, you'll need Firebase Devtools:
 [Here's how to get started.](https://firebase.google.com/docs/cli/)

 ## Built With